 Twelve years ago today I went on a date.
 A lunch time date because I had to be up at 5am the next morning for work, but lunchtime turned into late afternoon and evening.
 We talked about food, cars, sport, fitness, music, nature and being outdoors and laughed about the fact he didn’t even own a mobile phone!
 I didn’t know it back then but this was where a love affair with Scotland began.

 For a London lad he had had his fair share of Scottish adventures, Scout camps, trips with friends to bag another Munro and climb ridges and I also discovered he could cook!
-He had some questionable taste in music but I also realised we both had the same passion for the outdoors as me.
+He had some questionable taste in music but I also realised we both had the same passion for the outdoors.
 He was definitely a keeper!

 A love affair with Scotland